Rishikesh- A Paradise For Birdwatching

 Parmarth Niketan Ashram to Mauni Baba Cave Trail

-Chaurasi Kutiya — Half Day (4–5 Hours) Trail
+Chaurasi Kutiya — Half Day (4–5 Hours) Trail on the bank of the Ganges

 Neelkanth Temple to Parmarth Niketan Ashram— Full Day Trail Down Trek Tail